 Since dehydration is one of the main culprits of blood clot development, it is best to stay away from liquids containing caffeine, alcohol, and sugary drinks.
 You can also use compression stockings to prevent any formation of blood clots, preferably prescribed by your doctor or get them over the counter.

 Movement During Pregnancy

 It can be quite tiring to move around during pregnancy as exhaustion could set in easily.
-Changes in hormones during pregnancy is a key factor in blood clot development, so a sedentary lifestyle during this period could lead to health risks.
+Changes in hormones during pregnancy are a key factor in blood clot development, so a sedentary lifestyle during this period could lead to health risks.
 Vein pressure in your pelvis and legs is increased during your pregnancy.
-Reduced movement and taking bed rest for long periods will slower blood circulation in the calf muscles aiding in risks in blood clots.
+Reduced movement and taking bed rest for long periods will slower blood circulation in the calf muscles aiding in the risks of blood clots.

-Going for regular walks when possible, and not limiting yourself on the bed or couch for lengthy periods can reduce possibilities of the formation of blood clots.
+Going for regular walks when possible, and not limiting yourself to the bed or couch for lengthy periods can reduce the possibility of the formation of blood clots.
 Sleeping on the left side during your pregnancy will promote good circulation and blood flow to areas where it might be more difficult during pregnancy.

 Better Circulation While Sleeping

 If you get a good amount of sleep, which would be about 7-8 hours, your legs would have minimum movement during that entire period.
 This immobile period does not work well with blood circulation.
 To keep your blood flow healthy even when you are asleep, try keeping your legs elevated.
 A few inches raised with the help of pillows can help proper blood flow and reduce the risk of blood clots.
 Make sure that your legs are placed higher than the level of your hip for more effect.

 Blood clots shouldn’t be left untreated, they are potentially life-threatening.
 If you observe any of the symptoms below, consult a vein specialist immediately.